-Center and Math and Science Enrichment Center, both located in the modular building on the left side of the road leading to the Great House.
-Learning Assistants help students in many subject areas, and their schedules are posted for students who want to make appointments.
+On St. Croix, CSS is located in the Evans Center Suite 715 and is open weekdays.
+Lab monitors are available to assist students.
+The Albert A. Sheen Campus has a separate Writing Center and Math and Science Enrichment Center, both located in the modular building on the left side of the road leading to the Great House.
+Learning assistants help students in many subject areas, and their schedules are posted for students who want to make appointments.
 Walk-ins are also seen.
 Students can check current operating hours at the Learning Center.
 Call 778-1620, ext.
 4218, to reach the Writing Center; and 692-4224 for the Math and Science Enrichment Center.
-Call CSS main office to check Center hours at 692-4140.
+Call CSS main office to check the center hours at 692-4140.